 You may need to take water pills (diuretics) to help your body get rid of excess fluid.
 The provider may tell you to weigh yourself every day.
-A weight gain of 3 or more pounds over 1 to 2 days can mean there is too much fluid in the body.
+A weight gain of 3 or more pounds (1 kilogram or more) over 1 to 2 days can mean there is too much fluid in the body.

 Other treatments may include:

 - Pacemaker, if there are problems with heart signals

 A heart transplant may be considered for people with some types of amyloidosis who have very poor heart function.
 People with hereditary amyloidosis may need a liver transplant.

 In the past, cardiac amyloidosis was thought to be an untreatable and rapidly fatal disease.
 However, the field is changing rapidly.
 Different types of amyloidosis can affect the heart in different ways.
 Some types are more severe than others.
 Many people can now expect to survive and experience a good quality of life for several years after diagnosis.